Arab Cup 2021: no football fervor in Qatar | DW | 01.12.2021

 From Tunisia and Morocco, across North Africa to Egypt and up into Jordan and Lebanon, spectacular derbies take place in sold-out stadiums amid raucous atmospheres.
 Football is deeply rooted in society; the clubs represent different regions, different strands of religion or different socio-political classes.

 But in Qatar?
-The 18 clubs in the so-called "Qatar Stars League" play almost exclusively in Doha and, while the aforementioned locals might express an interest in one team or another, the legions of migrant workers have no affiliations, and matches in Qatar's top-flight frequently attract fewer fans than European amateur games.
+The 18 clubs in the so-called "Qatar Stars League" play almost exclusively in Doha and, while the aforementioned locals might express an interest in one team or another, the legions of migrant workers have no affiliations, with matches in Qatar's top-flight frequently attracting fewer fans than European amateur games.

 And yet, one scene in a shopping mall in the Al Qassar district gives reason to hope.